-The Office identifies and manages its risk through a Risk Management Plan that has been created in line with the Office's Strategic Plan 2009-2012.
-A review of the Risk Management Plan was conducted during 2011-12 to ensure it continues to be relevant.
+The Office identifies and manages its risk through a Risk Management Plan that has been created in line with the Office's Strategic Plan.
+A review of the Risk Management Plan was finalised during 2012-13 to ensure it continues to be relevant.
 The Office also has a Business Continuity Plan to ensure it can respond to, and recover from, any business disruption.

-Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Executive.
-Progress on these actions is monitored through reporting to Corporate Executive.
+Under the Risk Management Plan, controls have been identified for significant risks and any action required is assigned to a relevant member of Corporate Management Group.
 The internal audit plan is based on the areas of risk identified in the Risk Management Plan and the Audit and Risk Management Committee oversees these audits and the Audit Plan for each year.